ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 1. An integrated port (non pluggable).
 This port can be of any type (e.g., optical or electrical), single-channel or multi-channel but not supporting breakouts;
 1. An empty port;
-1. A single channel optical pluggable port;
+1. A single channel optical pluggable port ();
-1. A Wavelength-Division Multiplexing (WDM) based multi-channel optical port () which does not support breakouts: the four WDM channels are not reported since not relevant from inventory management perspective;
+1. A Wavelength-Division Multiplexing (WDM) based multi-channel optical port (e.g., a 400G-LR4 port configured as a single 400GE interface) which does not support breakouts: the four WDM channels are not reported since not relevant from inventory management perspective;
-1. A Multi-Fiber Push-on (MPO) trunk-only port.
+1. A Multi-Fiber Push-on (MPO) trunk-only port (e.g., 400G-DR4 port configured as a single 400GE interface).
 This type of MPO port does not support breakouts: the four WDM channels are not reported since not relevant from inventory management perspective;
-1. An MPO trunk port.
+1. An MPO trunk port (e.g., 400G-DR4 port configured as a single 400GE interface).
 This type of MPO port can support either the trunk or the breakout configuration but in this example, it is configured to support the trunk configuration: the four WDM channels are reported to support breakouts configuration, when needed.
-1. An MPO breakout port: the four WDM channels are reported to support breakouts configuration.
+1. An MPO breakout port (e.g., 400G-DR4 port configured as 4 100GE interfaces): the four WDM channels are reported to support breakouts configuration.

 From a network inventory perspective, there is no need to distinguish between single-channel and MPO trunk-only ports.